Fellaine/Note2/README.md

 # Notes

-Website to manage notes using Django, DRF, React, PostgreSQL and Docker.
+Website to manage notes using Django, DRF, Celery, RabbitMQ, React, PostgreSQL and Docker.

 Watch live on https://fellaine.site/